Rezznux/Script_Of_Mensis/README.md

 - **IP Rotation**: Supports proxy configuration to avoid IP-based blocking
 - **User-Agent Rotation**: Randomizes browser fingerprints to appear more human-like

+### How It Works

+- Loads the URL in a headless browser to simulate a real user.
+- Executes JavaScript and extracts final redirection URLs.
+- Captures network requests to detect malicious payloads.
+- Queries VirusTotal & URLScan.io to check for known threats.
+- Saves results in scan_results.json for later review.

 ## Installation

 ### Prerequisites